 - Mozilla Firefox

 - Microsoft Internet Explorer (9.0 or above)

 Course Structure and Length

 The course is divided into four Units, and each Unit is composed of five Sections.
 Each Section consists of 7 instructional/practice levels, a quiz, and a master (proficiency) level.
-You can return to any level or quiz for review.
+Students can return to any level or quiz for review.

 Advanced SQL is designed to be completed in approximately 80 to 120 hours.
 Since the course is self-paced, the amount of time required to complete the course will vary from person to person.
-You are responsible for learning both the tutorial content and the skills acquired through practice.
+Students are responsible for learning both the tutorial content and the skills acquired through practice.

 - Basic concepts in data, databases, and SQL.